technologicgroup/cluster-boost/README.md

 **Working application example: [example-01](https://github.com/technologicgroup/cluster-boost/tree/master/examples/example-01)**

-## 3. Run Spring beans as a cluster tasks
+## 3. Run Spring beans as a cluster task

 You do not need to define some special classes for a cluster tasks anymore.
 If you want to run some code on every cluster node with a parameter you just need to define one Spring bean class